 “With the collaboration between the practices, we now have an opportunity for seamless referrals and immediate consults,” Coapstick said.
 “It’s the right way to go.”

-Learn more RS&H can help bring your next health facility to life.
+Learn more about how RS&H can help bring your next healthcare facility to life.

 Your privacy is important to us; we won’t share your information with anyone else.